Coop-de-gra/Autonomous-Navigation-beamNG-MATLAB/progression journal.md

 *  learn about autonomous navigation
 *  create a digital twin for an offroad capable autonomous vehicle
-*  capture a video of my outcome
+*  document a video of my progress and outcome

 # learn
 ## [autonomous navigation](https://www.mathworks.com/videos/autonomous-navigation-part-1-what-is-autonomous-navigation-1592993748308.html)